Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 Assuming you've found whatever API function's you want to use, the biggest issue to tackle is dealing with multithreading/Lua states.
 If you're not familiar with what a Lua state is then see [here](https://stackoverflow.com/a/4201531)

-When I first started reversing apps that use Lua, I always had an issue of random crashes when trying to execute API functions.
+When I first started reversing apps that use Lua, I always had an issue with random crashes when trying to execute API functions.
 In my case, the issue was that the program I was reversing had multiple Lua states, and was multi-threaded.

 Multi-threading is relevant to Lua because it is a stack based language.
 Here's an example issue you might run into if threading is a problem: